EricDoReMi/NoteBook/Win32/ProcessDemo01/ReadMe.txt

 ========================================================================
-       WIN32 APPLICATION : zzzzzz
+       CONSOLE APPLICATION : ProcessDemo01
 ========================================================================

-AppWizard has created this zzzzzz application for you.
+AppWizard has created this ProcessDemo01 application for you.

-This file contains a summary of what you will find in each of the files that make up your zzzzzz application.
+This file contains a summary of what you will find in each of the files that make up your ProcessDemo01 application.

-zzzzzz.cpp
-    This is the main application source file.

-zzzzzz.dsp
+ProcessDemo01.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.dsp) file, but they should export the makefiles locally.

+ProcessDemo01.cpp
+    This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files:

 StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named zzzzzz.pch and a precompiled types file named StdAfx.obj.
+    These files are used to build a precompiled header (PCH) file named ProcessDemo01.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////